-Tell the 911 operator that someone who fell into the channel is being swept downstream and that Swift Water Rescue Teams need to respond.

-Give detailed information about where you saw the victim go in, what the victim was wearing, and nearest street name, etc.

-If possible, throw something that floats to the victim, such as a boogie board, styrofoam ice chest, basketball, or other unattached objects.

-DO NOT GO INTO THE WATER AFTER THE VICTIM (YOUR FRIEND OR PET)!

-Do not try to pull the victim out with your hands, rope, or similar device.
-Do not attach anything to yourself and toss to a victim.
+- Tell the 911 operator that someone who fell into the flood control channel is being swept downstream and that Swift Water Rescue Teams need to respond. - Give detailed information about where you saw the victim go in, what the victim was wearing, and nearest street name, etc. - If possible, throw something that floats to the victim, such as a boogie board, styrofoam ice chest, basketball, or other objects that are unattached to you. - DO NOT GO INTO THE WATER AFTER THE VICTIM (INCLUDING YOUR FRIEND OR PET)! - Do not try to pull the victim out with your hands, rope, or similar device. - Do not attach anything to yourself and toss to a victim.
 The force of the current will pull you in.